 And sticking to the key theme of celebrities branching out to the business world due to a bad experience, football player Louis Saha created a company on the premise that athletes were too trusting.
 He claimed that numerous stars had been duped and taken advantage of by people they trusted when it came to finance.

-The social platform,called Axis Stars, enables players,clubs,sponsors and agents to connect in a secure environment.
+The social platform,called Axis Stars,will enable players,clubs,sponsors and agents to connect in a secure environment.
 It also acts as a “virtual department store” and “one-stop shop”.
-Here,athletes view the latest brand products and discuss topics such as endorsements and sponsorships with each other.
+Here,athletes will be able to view the latest brand products and discuss topics such as endorsements and sponsorships with each other.